gursmeep404/Mjolnir/Docs/Research.md

 This is a python library for intercepting network traffic.
 It performs sniffing, crafting and sending packets and also manipulates them.

 Fun Fact 🎈 (Learned it the hard way) : Scapy uses a function sniff() to capture packets and this function works just fine on Linux/Mac but windows like always has a problem with it.
 Which is why you need a system driver like npcap or winpcap(outdated now) to be able to capture packets.
 Whereas Linux/Mac allow direct raw socket access.
 So scapy directly interacts  with network interfaces using raw sockets (AF_INET).

-Whatever!😏
+Windows I feel is like Gollum.
+Starts out with good intentions but you don't know when he will lose it and all hell will break loose.😏

 ## What will I use?